spesmilo/electrum-docs/cve.rst

-Jsonrpc vulnerability in Electrum 2.6 to 3.0.4
+JSONRPC vulnerability in Electrum 2.6 to 3.0.4
 ==============================================

 On January 6th, a vulnerability was disclosed in the Electrum wallet